Nothing ruins a sweet-sounding ride more than a trunk that vibrates and doors that rattle.

 Peel & Seal is 0.045 inches thick with an adhesive rubberized asphalt sticky back, two layers of high strength polymer film over a reflective aluminum surface.

-We have used this product on our own vehicles.
-The oldest project was done roughly 5 1/2 years ago.
-The Peel & Seal has held up amazingly.
-In most areas, the product is still completely adhered and has not peeled away in any areas.
-The doubled up areas that were applied to the firewall and floor above the exhaust also held up very well with no peeling edges or other compromises.
+The doubled-up areas that were applied to the firewall and floor and above the exhaust also held up very well with no peeling edges or other compromises.

 From the Manufacturer of Peel & Seal